 Some weeks an attachment has data.
 Other weeks it's empty.
-You probably don't want to send an empty spreadsheet, but you also don't want to drop the whole email just because one file came back blank.
+You probably don't want to send an empty spreadsheet, but you also don't want to drop the whole report just because one file came back blank.

 A condition can be as simple as "only if there's data", or a SQL query if you need something more specific.